cloudstk/KQL/KQL-in-100-minutes/#3-KQL-Aggregation-functions/README.md

-The most commonly used KQL Aggregate functions
+The most commonly used KQL Aggregate functions and Sort operator
 ---